Tikamin557/Ts-Core/README.md

 - Custom Map Properties for additional location behavior
   - Timed exits with optional dialogue and sound
 - Building Services for adding custom settings and visual features to buildings
-- Machine Interaction for adding custom right-click behavior to machines
+- BigCraftable Extension for adding custom interactions, collision sizes, textures, animations, effects, lights, and other optional behavior to BigCraftables
 - Dialogue System for creating data-driven dialogues with conditions, responses, actions, and dialogue chaining
 - Migration System for updating IDs stored in existing save data
 - Customizable Notification System and Notification Themes